-If you own your Shares in "street name," meaning that your bank, broker or other nominee is actually the record owner, you should receive the Notice from your bank, broker or other nominee.
+If you own your Shares in "street name," meaning that your bank, broker or other nominee is actually the record owner, you should receive the Notice and voting instruction card from your bank, broker or other nominee.
 In addition, stockholders may request, by calling Broadridge at 1-800-579-1639, to receive proxy materials in printed form, by mail or electronically by e-mail, on an ongoing basis.
-When you own your Shares in street name, you are deemed a beneficial owner or holder for voting purposes.
+When you own your Shares in street name, you are deemed a beneficial owner or holder for voting purposes and you may not vote your Shares at the Annual Meeting unless you receive a valid proxy from your brokerage, firm, bank, broker-dealer or other nominee holder.